Polyaspartic vs. Polyurea Floor Coatings: Key Differences and Benefits

 Is polyurea always better because it cures faster?

 No. Faster cure can be a benefit, but it can also increase installation difficulty.
-The best system is the one that matches UV exposure, downtime, and traffic — and is installed under the right conditions with proper prep.
+The best system matches UV exposure, downtime, and traffic — and is installed under the right conditions with proper concrete prep.

 Is polyaspartic more UV-stable than polyurea?

 Often yes.
-Polyaspartic is commonly selected for UV stability in sun-exposed zones, but final performance depends on the specific product formula and how the full system is built.
+Polyaspartic is commonly selected for UV stability in sun-exposed zones, but final performance depends on the specific product formula and the full system build.

 Can polyaspartic and polyurea be used together?

 Yes.
-Many professional systems combine resins in a multi-layer build (primer/body/topcoat) to balance speed, durability, and UV stability.
+Many professional floor coating systems combine resins in a layered build (primer/body/topcoat) to balance speed, durability, and UV stability.

 What causes failures with these fast-cure coatings?

-Most failures trace back to poor prep, moisture, contamination, or applying outside the product’s environmental window (temperature/humidity).
+Most failures trace back to poor prep, moisture, contamination, or installing outside the product’s environmental window (temperature/humidity).
 Fast-cure products are less forgiving — prep and process matter.

 Priority One Epoxy Flooring — #120 – 11300 River Road, Richmond, BC V6X 1Z5 • Serving Vancouver, Richmond, Burnaby, Surrey, Coquitlam, Fraser Valley, Vancouver Island & across BC.